-We get an nf structure but, thanks to member functions, we don't need to know anything about it.
-If you type nf.pol, you will get the polynomial T which you just input. nf.sign yields the signature $(r_1, r_2)$ of the field, nf.disc the field discriminant, nf.zk an integral basis, etc....
+We get an nf structure but, thanks to member functions, we do not need to know anything about it.
+If you type nf.pol, you will get the polynomial T which you just input. nf.sign yields the signature (r_1, r_2) of the field, nf.disc the field discriminant, nf.zk an integral basis, etc....

-The integral basis is expressed in terms of a generic root $\mathbf{x}$ of $\mathbf{T}$ and we notice it's very far from being a power integral basis, which is a little strange for such a small field.
+The integral basis is expressed in terms of a generic root x of T and we notice it's very far from being a power integral basis, which is a little strange for such a small field.
 Hum, let's check that: poldisc(T)?
-Ooops, small wonder we had such denominators, the index of the power order $\mathbf{Z}[x]/(T)$ in the maximal order $\mathbf{Z}K$ is, well, nf.index.
+Ooops, small wonder we had such denominators, the index of the power order $\mathbf{Z}[x]/(T)$ in the maximal order \mathbf{Z}K is, well, nf.index.
 Note that this is also given by